 The spiral symbol, etched onto the gorget, symbolizes wind -which is representative of each person’s passage from birth through life and into the afterlife.

-Finger woven belts are a part of the Chickasaw woman's ceremonial attire.
+Finger woven belts are still part of the Chickasaw woman's ceremonial attire.
 These colorful adornments were woven entirely by hand.
 Finger woven belts are always worn on the left, with the tassels facing toward the fire in a stomp dance.

-Chickasaw artist Maya Stewart designed a silver leather belt, inspired by the geometric lines of Southeastern tribes.
+Chickasaw artist, Maya Stewart, designed a silver leather belt, inspired by the geometric lines of Southeastern tribes.

-The turquoise stiletto boots feature detailed beading by Chickasaw artist Courtney Parchcorn and Cherokee artist Buddy Parchcorn.
+The turquoise stiletto boots featured detailed beading by Chickasaw artist Courtney Parchcorn and Cherokee artist Buddy Parchcorn.
 Thousands of tiny beads in shades of lavender, green, rose gold and blue were beaded by hand to create two seals, The Great Seal of the Chickasaw Nation and The Great Seal of the State of Oklahoma.

 The Great Seal of the Chickasaw Nation features Chickasaw Leader Tishominko, and reflects the courage of the Chickasaw people.